 Want a new oil filter?
-Need to know more about oil filters?
-Read the best oil filter review, discover their benefits and learn how to choose yours
+Need to know more about best oil filters?
+Check out our list of the best oil filters on the market.

 When your Mercedes and my Honda are in operation, they both pick up particles.
 And they shouldn’t.
 They also consist of several steel parts, which need lubrication if they are to do their job right and without rubbing one against the other providing friction and thus damage.
 And here is where oils come in.

 They grease parts by creating a cushioning layer among them not only to prevent damage and noise but also increased heat.
 But oil must flow well regardless of temperature levels without bringing along dirt, dust, and other harmful particles.
 And here is where the best oil filter comes handy.

 - Helps protect against engine wear by screening out abrasives, such as carbon, sand, dust and bits of metal before they can get into your oil